How to Make Cotton CandyLast updated on 6/20/2018

-In order to give cotton candy its color and flavor, either mix floss sugar concentrate with regular granulated sugar, or buy a product that is already pre-mixed.
+In order to give cotton candy its color and flavor, either mix floss sugar concentrate with regular granulated sugar, or buy a product that is already ready to use.
 Ready to pour into your cotton candy machine's floss head right out of the carton, pre-mixed cotton candy sugar saves time and allows for fast, efficient service from start to finish!
 If you're looking to make a larger volume of cotton candy with a smaller amount of product, floss sugar concentrate may be the way to go.
 In fact, one 1 lb. jar of floss sugar concentrate can yield over 4,000 cotton candy servings when prepared properly!
-Compare this to the 60-70 cones you get from 1/2 lb. carton of pre-mixed floss sugar, and the savings quickly add up.
+Compare this to the 60-70 cones you get from a 1/2 lb. carton of pre-mixed floss sugar, and the savings quickly add up.

 Features to Look For in a Cotton Candy Machine

 Make sure that each batch of cotton candy is prepared to perfection by choosing the best cotton candy maker to suit your establishment's needs.
 Not sure which machine is right for you?
 Here's what to look for: